JaneliaSciComp/SongExplorer/README.md

 annotate a new set of data to test against.

 The congruence between multiple human annotators can be quantified using the same procedure.
 Simply create "annotated-<name>.csv" files for each one.
 The plots created by `Congruence` will include lines for the number of sounds labeled by all annotators (including SongExplorer), only each annotator, and not by a given annotator.
+If the annotators did not label the same portion of each recording, choose "intersection" in `portion` to specify that the congruence should be calculated only on the portion they have in common-- from the maximum of the minimum annotated time point across annotators to the minimum of the maximum.

 Much as one can examine the mistakes of a particular model with respect to sparsely annotated ground truth by clustering with "mistaken" as one of the